jerrypnz/breeze/README.md

 ## Usage

 Currently only some test executables are provided.
 Some are unit tests, others are simple test servers.

+For the static file module, please run `mod_static <root_dir>`.
+It will server static files on port 8000.

 For a hello world http server, please run `test_http_server`.
+It will return a short HTML for every request on port 8000.

 ## TODO

-TODO
+- Index file support for static file module
+- HTTP chunked encoding, gzip compression
+- FastCGI support
+- Automatically close keep-alive connection on server side
+- Implement configuration file module

 ## Lisence